AvaAvarai/Villageworks/README.md

 ## Overview

-Villageworks is a relaxing yet engaging management simulation where you take on the role of a benevolent overseer guiding the development of human civilization.
-Create multiple villages with historical names, construct buildings, establish resource production chains, and connect your settlements with road networks to build a thriving society.
+Villageworks is a management simulation where you take on the role of a benevolent overseer guiding the development of a human civilization.
+Create multiple villages bearing historical names, construct buildings strategically, establish resource production chains, and connect your settlements with road networks to build a thriving inter-village trading society.

 The game features a modern, modular code architecture with specialized components for UI, entity management, and game state serialization to ensure maintainability and extensibility.

 ## Key Features

-- **Rich Settlement System**: Create multiple villages, each with a unique historical name
+- **Settlement System**: Create multiple villages, each with a unique historical name
 - **Autonomous AI**: Villagers and builders make intelligent decisions based on current needs and priorities
 - **Resource Economy**: Strategic management of food, wood, stone, and currency
 - **Infrastructure Development**: Plan and build roads to connect villages and enhance resource transport